cslammy/bits_to_frequency/README.md

 IMPORTANT!
 This repo is deprecated.
 I am leaving it here because I am not sure where in other projects I have linked it.

 I am maintaining this code in the cslammy/lookuptables2.
-Same thing, I am updating that not this.
+As I need changes etc. I am updating that not this.
 BTW last I checked this version works....